 Canine exposures are necessary when:

 The canine exposure procedure “exposes” the impacted tooth making it more accessible to the orthodontist.
 Any tooth can become impacted, but the majority of the cases involve the wisdom teeth and the canine teeth.
-Unlike the wisdom teeth, the canines are critical for function and are necessary to complete an esthetically pleasing smile.
+Unlike the wisdom teeth, the canines are critical for function and are necessary to complete an aesthetically pleasing smile.

 Impacted teeth are sometimes obvious to the naked eye, but in most instances an x-ray is necessary to identify the extent of the impaction.
 The technology in our office allows us to obtain a focused CT image of the area.
 This is a great asset to the surgeon and greatly decreases surgery time and time under anesthesia.
 After the location of the impacted tooth is determined, the procedure is quite simple.
 A small hole is created in the gum, allowing the tooth to erupt.
 In some cases, an orthodontic brace is placed to guide the tooth into its correct position.